 Flatiron Health, a data and analytics-driven cancer care service recently acquired by Roche, bought a company with a web-based EHR and tailored it to fit its OncoCloud EHR for community-based oncology.

-H1 Medical Affairs Solution collects information on patients to understand their procedures and behaviors contributing to diagnosis
+H1 Insights Medical Affairs collects information on patients to understand their procedures and behaviors which contribute to diagnosis

 Definitive Healthcare’s Hospital & IDNs Database provides benchmark data for hospitals and IDNs to compare against competitors and identify growth opportunities.